 If a health insurance company has denied a claim for any medical or dental care received, there are multiple ways to file an appeal.
 The process can be done by the patient, a professional such as an advocate, or even the doctor may help in some cases.
+Or free legal aid can help low income families appeal a denial of service or a bill.
 There are also multiple types of appeals to file, including an internal or external review.
 More information on how to get reimbursed by a health insurance company is below.

 What is an insurance appeal?

 When a health insurance company (whether medical or dental) does not pay for what the patient thinks should be covered, the patient has a right/ability to appeal this decision.
 This in effect means that they will submit a formal request to the insurance provider saying why they think the bills should be paid.

 An appeal can be done for a variety of costs.
 This can include for prescription drugs, dental surgery, hospital bills, pre-existing conditions, and really anything.
 The dollar amount can vary too.
 Some health insurance policies may decide not to pay the entire cost of what the doctor charged the patient, so they “underpay” it.
 Or other companies try to balance bill a person.
 An appeal can be filed in those instances too if the patient feels they should receive more money.

 When tip to help reduce the need for an appeal is as follows.
 When a surgery is planned, patients should always ask for pre-authorization.
 This is checking in with the insurance company before the operation is done.
 This improves communication, and allows a decision to be made in advance before the procedure is completed.
 If this request is denied than an appeal can be filed.

 Patients can appeal almost any decision.
 Some of the more common disputes are as follows though.
 But as noted, almost anything can be contested.
 Common reasons for disputes are as follows: